Slm-mux: Orchestrating small language models for reasoning: Acknowledgments

 Another line of work is model selection for orchestration~\citep{chen2025optimizingmodelselectioncompound,poon2025online}.
-These methods often assume that models with higher standalone accuracy will yield stronger orchestrations.
-However, such strategies overlook conflicts among models: overconfident but incorrect predictions can dominate and suppress correct ones.
-Moreover, most selection criteria are not end-to-end—they evaluate models individually without directly assessing the performance of the orchestration itself.
+These methods often select models based on accuracy, assuming that combining models with higher standalone accuracy will yield stronger orchestrations.
+However, most selection criteria are not end-to-end: they evaluate models independently without directly assessing the performance of the overall orchestration.
+This overlooks how models interact with each other—overconfident but incorrect predictions from one model can dominate and suppress correct predictions from others, meaning that the best standalone models may not yield the best orchestration.

-\paragraph{Test-time Scaling Strategies} Test-time scaling refers to methods that improve performance by using additional computation during inference without retraining~\citep{snell2024scalingllmtesttimecompute,muennighoff2025s1simpletesttimescaling,zhang2025surveytesttimescalinglarge}.
-For a single model, a common approach is self-consistency~\citep{Trad_2025,thirukovalluru2024atomicselfconsistencybetterlong,chow2024inferenceawarefinetuningbestofnsampling}, where multiple samples are drawn and the majority answer is selected; accuracy typically improves as the number of samples increases.
-Extending this idea to multiple models, Agent Forest~\citep{li2024agentsneed} asks each model to produce one output and then applies majority voting over the pool of answers.
+\paragraph{Test-time Scaling Strategies} Test-time scaling methods improve performance by using additional computation during inference without retraining~\citep{snell2024scalingllmtesttimecompute,muennighoff2025s1simpletesttimescaling,zhang2025surveytesttimescalinglarge}.
+A common single-model approach is self-consistency~\citep{Trad_2025,thirukovalluru2024atomicselfconsistencybetterlong,chow2024inferenceawarefinetuningbestofnsampling}, which draws multiple samples from one model and selects the majority answer; accuracy typically improves as the number of samples increases.
+Agent Forest~\citep{li2024agentsneed} extends this idea to multiple models by collecting one output from each model and applying majority voting across all answers.